 Did you know maternal air pollution exposure has been linked to potential fetal development of autism and ADHD?
-We spoke to Dr. Friedman Hagit, researcher in neuroscience at Haifa University, who shared her expertise and knowledge with us.
+We spoke to Dr. Friedman Hagit, neuroscience researcher, who shared her expertise and knowledge with us.

 Please tell us more about your experience & research in this field